 Costa Ricans or Ticos are known for their craftsmanship.

-You will see these in the way they carve their wooden sculptures, paint a picture of their daily lives or curate a jewelry that speaks of its culture.
+You will see these in how they carve their wooden sculptures, paint a picture of their daily lives or curate jewelry that speaks of their culture.

 Best Costa Rica Souvenirs